mapbox/tippecanoe/README.md

  * `-as` or `--drop-densest-as-needed`: If a tile is too large, try to reduce it to under 500K by increasing the minimum spacing between features.
 The discovered spacing applies to the entire zoom level.
  * `-ad` or `--drop-fraction-as-needed`: Dynamically drop some fraction of features from each zoom level to keep large tiles under the 500K size limit.
 (This is like `-pd` but applies to the entire zoom level, not to each tile.)
  * `-an` or `--drop-smallest-as-needed`: Dynamically drop the smallest features (physically smallest: the shortest lines or the smallest polygons) from each zoom level to keep large tiles under the 500K size limit.
 This option will not work for point features.
+ * `-aN` or `--coalesce-smallest-as-needed`: Dynamically combine the smallest features (physically smallest: the shortest lines or the smallest polygons) from each zoom level into other nearby features to keep large tiles under the 500K size limit.
+This option will not work for point features, and will probably not help very much with LineStrings.
+It is mostly intended for polygons, to maintain the full original area covered by polygons while still reducing the feature count somehow.
+The attributes of the small polygons are *not* preserved into the combined features, only their geometry.
  * `-pd` or `--force-feature-limit`: Dynamically drop some fraction of features from large tiles to keep them under the 500K size limit.
 It will probably look ugly at the tile boundaries.
 (This is like `-ad` but applies to each tile individually, not to the entire zoom level.)
 You probably don't want to use this.

 ### Dropping tightly overlapping features